mhalcrow/markdown-cv/out/michael-halcrow-resume.md

 ## Miscellaneous

-I help instruct Google's internal Interview Training Workshop, where I prepare new employees to conduct interviews at Google.
-I'm also a leading interviewer in my organization, and I'm frequently called upon to interview Product Managers, Engineering Managers, Software Engineers, Test Engineers, and Technical Program Managers.
+I taught Google's internal Interview Training Workshop, where I prepared new employees to conduct interviews at Google.
+I was also a leading interviewer in my organization, and I was frequently called upon to interview Product Managers, Engineering Managers, Software Engineers, Test Engineers, and Technical Program Managers.

 I am an inventor on 15 issued patents.

 I have made multiple external presentations at the Linux Security Summit (LSS) and the Ottawa Linux Symposium (OLS).

-I lead Google's internal bicycling forum for the Seattle area, coordinating rides, giving presentations, and facilitating engagement with charity events.
+I led Google's internal bicycling forum for the Seattle area, coordinating rides, giving presentations, and facilitating engagement with charity events.